surajsaripalli/RottenTomatoes/README.md

 Scrolling details of the movies
 Swipe gesture to reuturn to the movie view.
 Refreshes pages automatically.
+Added Refresh on Pull Down,
+Error Msg on Network Error (to implement this I hide my current table view and pop up a hidden label saying network error)

 Having issues uploading code to git.
 Will try to upload the code as soon as possible